NanqingD/Neural_Network_For_Machine_learning/README.md

 # Neural_Network_For_Machine_learning
-Neural Network For Machine Learning
+Solution of programming assignments for Neural Network For Machine Learning by Professor Geoffrey Hinton